aws-samples/amazon-connect-copy/README.md

     You only need to set up the profiles if `bin/connect_save` or `bin/connect_copy` fail due to a permission error.
 - `cd` to an empty working directory (e.g., `md <dir>; cd <dir>`).
-- Unpack the Connect-Copy scripts into the clean working directory.
+- Unpack the Amazon-Connect-Copy scripts into the clean working directory.
   - Alternatively, you can copy the scripts under `bin/` to your PATH so you don't need to include `bin/` in each command.
 - Optionally, run `bin/connect_save` with no arguments to show the help message: